ramp-eu/JS2SF/ReadMe.md

 More information about how to install the connectivity kit can be found at the corresponding section of the [Installation & Administration Guide](docs/installationguide.md).

-A `Dockerfile` is also available for your use - further information can be found [here](https://github.com/ramp-eu/JS2SF/tree/master/docker)
+A `Docker-compose file` is also available for your use - further information can be found [here](https://github.com/ramp-eu/JS2SF/tree/master/docker)